merimana/Progress-Task/README.md

 ### Additional Features

  * A text message can be viewed on the right side of the buttons showing status, or file name, or error messages.
- * Projects read are counted and the number is displayed on top
+ * Projects read are counted and the number is displayed on top.
- * Scroll buttons are enabled for user convenience
+ * Scroll buttons are enabled for user convenience.
- * Simplistic design is aimed with user friendly interface
+ * Simplistic design is aimed with user-friendly interface.

 ## Authors